notadeejay/rbc-training/data/Week 5 Day 1/11__Show Results__Exercise.md

 ## Tasks

 - Add a div to your HTML that will hold the results of your search
-- Add code to show your new results div when the search button is clicked
+- Add code to show your new results div when your form is submitted
 - Add animations to your elements that are being shown and hidden